luke-mckeever/Cyber_Vault/Tooling/TCP Dump.md

 # TCPDump 🛡️📡
 #Tool #BLUE #TTNet

-TCPDump is a powerful command-line packet analyzer used to capture and analyze network traffic.
-This guide will help you master TCPDump for effective network troubleshooting and analysis. 🚀
+TCPDump is a powerful command-line packet analyzer used to inspect and analyze captured network traffic files.
+This guide focuses on using TCPDump for offline analysis from PCAP files. 📦

-**LINK TO TOOL DOCUMENTATION[ HERE](https://www.kali.org/tools/tcpdump/)**
+**LINK TO TOOL DOCUMENTATION [HERE](https://www.kali.org/tools/tcpdump/)**

-**TCPDump** is a network packet capture tool that allows you to:
+**TCPDump** allows you to:
-- Monitor and analyze network traffic in real-time.
+- Read and analyze saved packet captures.
-- Save packets for offline analysis.
-- Filter packets using complex expressions.
+- Filter and display specific network events.
+- Extract valuable information from captured data.

 ---
 ![tcpdump](https://www.kali.org/tools/tcpdump/images/tcpdump-logo.svg)

----

-### 🛠 Features:
-- Lightweight and efficient.
-- Supports advanced packet filtering.
-- Output can be saved in pcap format for use with Wireshark.
-- Highly customizable with flags and options.

 ---
 ### Installing `tcpdump`